No budget, no time? This KISS online marketing guide gets your health club, health coaching or yoga business on track.

 - Display your address and phone information as text, not embedded in .jpg, .png or other image.

-- Claim your Google, Bing and Yahoo business listings and fully complete the business profile.
+- Claim your Google, Bing and Yelp business listings and fully complete the business profile.

-- Encourage your current clients to complete online Google, Bing and Yahoo reviews of your business throughout the year.
+- Encourage your current clients to complete online Google, Bing, Facebook and Yelp reviews of your business throughout the year.